Bill Bryson's Life

 Another of Bryson's posts is being the President of the Campaign to Protect Rural England (CPRE).

-In 2006, Bill Bryson was awarded an honorary OBE for services to literature.
+In 2006, Bryson was awarded an honorary OBE for services to literature.

 In 2007, Bill Bryson published a biography of William Shakespeare.